graphql-perl/sample-dancer2/README.md

 ## Dancer2 sample app

- This is a very trivial "hello, world" demonstration of using Dancer 2 to serve GraphQL.
+This is a small "hello, world" demonstration of using Dancer 2 to serve GraphQL.

 ### To use:

 ```
 cpanm --installdeps .
 plackup bin/app.psgi
 ```

 Point your browser at http://localhost:5000

 After clicking through to the GraphiQL tool, try entering this query in the upper left-hand pane:

 ```
 { helloWorld }